Technical SEO Upgrades Drive 20% Increase In Organic Visitors In 30 Days

 Site Errors And Broken Links

 Again, newer sites tend to have fewer errors and broken links.
 Having an extensive QA process prior to launch helps with catching issues like this that come up during the development process.
-But if you have an older site and you’ve added pages, deleted pages, reorganized the site or changed pages in any way, its highly likely that you have site errors and broken links.
+But if you have an older site and you’ve added pages, deleted pages, reorganized the site or changed pages in any way, it’s highly likely that you have site errors and broken links.

 While Google and other search engines are crawling your site, they’re going to find these issues and use them against you when it comes to ranking your pages.
 It’s critical that you identify these issues, correct them and constantly monitor the site for new errors that can come up even when you’re not doing anything major to the site.